ehlesp/smallab-k8s-pve-guide/G045 - System update 04 ~ Updating K3s and deployed apps.md

     $ wget -qO - https://get.k3s.io | INSTALL_K3S_VERSION="v1.24.3+k3s1" sh -s - server
     ~~~

     Notice that I haven't told you to stop the k3s service running in the node.
-The installer already takes care of everthing.
+The installer already takes care of everything.
 Also be aware that, although the k3s service may restart, the pods running in the cluster won't be killed or restarted.

 6. Now execute the installer in your **AGENT** nodes (`k3sagent01` and `k3sagent02`):